Numbers 14 – The People Reject Canaan

 ii.
 Carcasses: “The term used here for their dissipated bodies…often is used to describe human corpses that would be scattered on the ground after a great battle.”
 (Cole)

 b.
 Except for Caleb…and Joshua: These men of faith were the glorious exceptions.
-They would enter the land of promise because they have the hearts and minds of new men.
+They would enter the land of promise because they had the hearts and minds of new men.

 i.
 Not even Moses and Aaron were excepted.
 They would also not enter the Promised Land, each for their own reasons.
 But we remember that Moses was not guiltless in this whole tragedy, having agreed to the request of the people to send out spies instead of simply boldly taking the land by faith.